 Sounds like those with most to lose in this situation are quite accepting of the outcome.

-CBS radio commentator, Dave Ross, had a great piece on this the other day.
-He observed that neither the employee nor a resident who also called 911 had any panic in their voice.
+CBS radio commentator, Dave Ross, observed that neither the employee nor a resident who also called 911 had any panic in their voice.
 He said:

 “In fact at no time do you hear anyone crying for help or panicking—probably because they all know the policy.
 Not just the policy at Glenwood, but the policy that applies to us all—which states that at some point—life ends.
 If you’re lucky, it doesn’t end until you’re well into your 80’s—but it ends.
 We like to think we can change that by declaring an emergency and rushing to the rescue.